Sqaaakoi/legacy-noptcha-patch-archived/README.md

 Unfortunately, I discovered that the extension redirects some websites to have affilate tracking codes.
 I have prettified the code, made some of it readable and removed such functionality.

-# What's changed, and how to make your update it
+# What's changed, and how to make your own updates from the source code

 Most of the changes are in [background.js](background.js) and all tracking functionality _can_ be disabled by removing the `start()` call near the end of the file.